Living in AmsterdamShopping

 Holland & Barrett holds regular sales on items such as buy one get one half price

-There are 8 H&B stores in central Amsterdam including Kalverstraat (2 stores), Nieuwendijk, Leidsestraat, Utrechtsestraat, Kinkerstraat, Ferdinand Bolstraat and van Woustraat.
+There are 10 H&B stores in Amsterdam including Kalverstraat (2 stores), Nieuwendijk, Leidsestraat, Utrechtsestraat, Kinkerstraat, Ferdinand Bolstraat and van Woustraat.
 It has shop locations all over the Netherlands.

 Chemists: Etos and Kruidvat

-These are 2 very well known Dutch chemist chains.
+These are 2 very well-known, ubiquitous Dutch chemist chains.

 Etos is the premier brand selling personal care products, vitamins, over-the-counter medicines, cosmetics and perfumes.